UrbanCCD-UChicago/plenario-docs/source/includes/_metadata_endpoints.md

 > Field definitions for Chicago crime report dataset

+_This endpoint is deprecated in favor of `/datasets`._

+Given an event dataset name, return all fields and their types.

 Gives you a listing of all the fields and their data types for the given dataset.
-This is useful for figuring out how to structure a query against the `/v1/api/detail/`, `/v1/api/shapes/`, or `/v1/api/detail-aggregate/` endpoints.

 ### Query Parameters